Premier Education

 Take sun safety seriously

-At Premier Education we take sun safety very seriously.
+At Premier Education we take sun safety very seriously, and are an official partner of the Melanoma Fund.

 All children attending our summer holiday camps will be required to arrive wearing sunscreen and to have a named bottle of suncream in their bag so they can keep it topped up throughout the day.